vibhutisharma1/BlockusAI/README.md

 ––Description–––

 This game simulates a real life blockus board game with two players.
 However, this is with an AI and a user.
 There are two players one purple and one orange, one of them is the AI and the other one is the player.
-Constructed different AI's to see their efficacy against the player: one has random moves, one has strategic moves,
+Constructed different AI's to see their efficacy against the player: one has random moves, one has strategic moves,and one just tries to block the big pieces.

 How it works: